5mehulhelp5/PersistentCache/README.md

    -  ``php bin/magento cache:flush``

 ## Usage
-Once installation is successfull invoke `MageStack\ParsistentCache\Api\CacheRepositoryInterface` in your class and start using available endpoints.
+Once installation is successfull invoke `MageStack\PersistentCache\Api\CacheRepositoryInterface` in your class and start using available endpoints.

 ## Contributing
 If you would like to contribute to this module, feel free to fork the repository and create a pull request.
 Please make sure to follow the coding standards of Magento 2.